KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 Documented processes:
 - [GeoExtrapolateIntegrationPointValuesToNodesProcess](#extrapolation-of-integration-values-to-nodes)

-## c-$\phi$ reduction process
+## $c-\phi$ reduction process
-For the assesment of a safety factor to characterize slope stability, a Mohr-Coulomb material based c-$\phi$ reduction scheme is implemented.
+For the assesment of a safety factor to characterize slope stability, a Mohr-Coulomb material based $c-\phi$ reduction scheme is implemented.
 The apex of the Mohr-Coulomb cone shaped failure surface is kept in the same position, therefore both c and $\tan \phi$ will diminish at the same rate.

 ### Incrementation scheme
-The c-$\phi$ reduction process requires the existence of a stress state in your model and the use of a Mohr-Coulomb material (in a UDSM or UMAT formulation).
+The $c-\phi$ reduction process requires the existence of a stress state in your model and the use of a Mohr-Coulomb material (in a UDSM or UMAT formulation).
 Preferably this stress state is an equilibrium state, such that no stresses in integration points violate the given Mohr-Coulomb failure surface.
 During the stage with the active c-$\phi$ reduction process, c and $\tan \phi$ will be incrementally reduced in steps with an initial size of 10%.
 For each reduction step stresses are